Aries Spears: After MADtv

 Spears appeared in a second-season episode of Mind of Mencia, which parodied Jamie Foxx's role in Kanye West's music video for "Gold Digger."
 He appeared in the 2006 film Hood of Horror.
-Spears performed in the TV series The Underground and voiced the character Wizard Kelly in the animated television series The Proud Family.
+Spears performed in the TV series The Underground and voiced the character Wizard Kelly in the animated television series The Proud Family and its revival series The Proud Family: Louder and Prouder.

 Spears appeared in two episodes of Frank Caliendo's sketch comedy show Frank TV as Shaquille O'Neal.

 He appeared alongside Cedric the Entertainer and other comedians in the All Star Comedy Jam in 2009.

 In 2011, Spears released a comedy special titled Aries Spears: Hollywood, Look I'm Smiling.

 According to Deadline Hollywood, Spears was expected to appear alongside Franco Nero, Sherilyn Fenn, Paul Rodriguez, and Jeff DuJardin in a dark comedy feature film directed by Vlad Kozlov, titled The Immortalist, in 2020.

 Spears co-hosted the AVN awards in 2018 and again in 2020.

 In 2025, Spears participated in Saudi Arabia's Riyadh Comedy Festival, an event characterized by Human Rights Watch as an effort by the Saudi government to whitewash its human rights abuses.